 She Miraculously Recovers From the Sudden Hemorrhage in Her Brain Stem

 I am a Christian, and I am 70 years old.
 I once became paralyzed because of an illness, and nearly became braindead.
-During that period, I gave up any hope of surviving, but at a critical juncture, God’s words gave me faith and allowed me to miraculously recover my life.
+During that period, I gave up any hope of surviving, but at a critical juncture, God’s words gave me faith and allowed me to miraculously recover.
 If God hadn’t saved me, I would have left this world a long time ago.

 Suddenly Fainting, Becoming Paralyzed